librz/how-to-bash/commands/git.md

 Git is a distributed SCM(source control management) tool.
-It's safe, powerful, efficient but complicated.
+It's safe, flexible, efficient but complicated.
 Aside from its numerous commands, one has to understand how it works internally to use it well.

 ### config